embicoin/documents/python programming in Storj.md

     return token
 ```

-In a same manner, API for uploading is explaned as:
+In a same manner, API for uploading is explained as:
 ```
 POST /api/upload
 Parameters: